reidjs/markdown-tweet-scheduler/README.md

 # markdown-tweet-scheduler
 Schedule tweets from markdown files in your repo, posted to twitter via github actions.

+Now supports .txt as well as .md files!

 ## Why
 - View, edit, and post your tweets without logging into twitter